nachocaru/xaprb.com/content/blog/2006-01-03-xaprb-joins-9rules.md

 Xaprb is now part of the [9rules][1] network.
 It's an honor and a pleasure.
 The best part is what Mr. Scrivens said about me:

 <blockquote cite="http://9rules.comhttp://www.xaprb.com/blog/2006/01/xaprb/">
-  &#8230;the type of guy I would set next to in Calc class and watch him hacking the hell out of his TI calculator&#8230;
+  ...the type of guy I would set next to in Calc class and watch him hacking the hell out of his TI calculator...
 </blockquote>

 My friends got quite a kick out of that.
 So did I, actually.
 Even being accepted to the network is a nice compliment, but this made me grin a big grin.